lo1tuma/eslint-plugin-mocha/documentation/rules/no-async-and-done.md

+# mocha/no-async-and-done

-# Disallow async functions that also use a Mocha callback (`mocha/no-async-and-done`)
+📝 Disallow async functions that also use a Mocha callback.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/lo1tuma/eslint-plugin-mocha#configs).